G. de P. — The meeting is open for questions.

 G. de P. — It is.
 I think I answered that it was.

-Student — Then, may I ask another question?
-What was it in the Buddha when he died that went through all his principles three times, as you have explained on a previous occasion?
+Student — Then, what was it in the Buddha when he died that went through all his principles three times, as you have explained on a previous occasion?
 Was that the same thing, or was it the consciousness of the Buddha?

 G. de P. — The consciousness of the Buddha is the buddhic splendor, which is the manushya-buddha or human buddha, in other words the pure unveiled manasaputra.
 Please remember that every entity is a compounded entity.
 I must repeat this, because evidently you have not fully understood.
 This compounded entity comprises a celestial buddha or inner god — two ways of saying the same thing.
 The Buddhist says the celestial buddha.
 Occidentals in their present age are accustomed to speak of it as the inner god.
 You may also call it the immanent christos, a third term for the same thing.
 A ray of this is the manushya-buddha.
 It is a growing, living entity.
 In the Buddha, the manushya-buddha manifests on account of the highly evolved constitution.
 But in average humanity this manushya-buddha is not yet manifest.
 Evolution has not gone far enough.
 In the case of average men again, the ray from the manushya-buddha is the human ego of the buddha.
 In the case of a buddha, this human ego is far evolved along the path.
 In average men, it is but slightly evolved.